Standlc/Webserv/README.md

-# AlmondServ - A Web Server in C++
+# Webserv - A Web Server in C++

-AlmondServ is a lightweight web server made in C++98 style.
+Webserv is a lightweight web server made in C++98 style.
 It provides essential built-in functionalities, supporting the GET, POST and DELETE methods.

 ## Features